yeojz/otplib/packages/v12-adapter/README.md

 > Drop-in replacement adapter for migrating `otplib` from v12 to v13.

-This package provides a v12-compatible API layer on top of `otplib` v13's new architecture.
-It essentially re-exports the v13 internals wrapped in classes that mimic v12's synchronous `authenticator`, `totp`, and `hotp` instances.
+This adapter mimics the v12 synchronous API while using v13's plugins under the hood.
+However, some fundamental changes from v13 may carry over.

 **Note:** This is intended as a temporary bridge to help you upgrade to v13 without rewriting your entire application immediately.
 We strongly recommend fully migrating to the new v13 API when possible.